countertop maintenance

 AestheticsHigh-gloss and reflectiveMatte and subtle

-MaintenanceEasy to clean, but shows fingerprintsHides minor scratches better
+MaintenanceEasy to clean but shows fingerprintsHides minor scratches better

 Style SuitabilityModern, high-end designsTraditional, natural looks